PHeonix25/PHeonix25.github.io/_posts/2017-02-27-Behind-the-Scenes-of-the-'Behind-the-Scenes'.md

 # Any suggestions for improvement?

 I hope that this little write-up gives you some additional insight into what it takes to keep these events running, and I hope that I can see you at one of them!
-If nothing else, hopefully this will help my fellow colleagues in knowing what to expect when it comes to presenting at one of our [Behind the Scenes](cb-bts) nights.
+If nothing else, hopefully this will help my fellow colleagues in knowing what to expect when it comes to presenting at one of our [Behind the Scenes][cb-bts] nights.
 If anyone has any suggestions (or anything I missed), hit me up in the comments below, or get in touch on [Twitter](https://twitter.com/{{ site.twitter_username }}).

-If you're interested in what the end-result is (in terms of "assets" from a talk like this), feel free to have a look at my latest talk by [snooping around the repository](bts-repo), and checking out [the slides over on SlideShare](bts-slides).
+If you're interested in what the end-result is (in terms of "assets" from a talk like this), feel free to have a look at my latest talk by [snooping around the repository][bts-repo], and checking out [the slides over on SlideShare][bts-slides].
 Cheers!

 [cb-bts]:       https://www.coolblue.nl/behindthescenes
 [bts-feb17]:    https://www.coolblue.nl/behindthescenes2102